Conformity & Criticism

 We suspect they didn't face the tough questions of faith and modern culture until college.
 Since they hadn't been prepared to navigate these issues from a Christian perspective, they reached an intellectual or emotional impasse and walked away.
 Like the house that was built upon the sand, these ill-prepared students are collapsing under the weight of peer pressure.
 As a parent, you have the opportunity to help you children gain sure footing before they head out into the world.

-We believe homeschooling through junior high can be extremely beneficial.
-When you homeschool your children through junior high, you have three extra years to help them grow and mature in their relationship with Christ.
+We believe homeschooling through middle school can be extremely beneficial.
+When you homeschool your children through middle school, you have three extra years to help them grow and mature in their relationship with Christ.
 You have three more years to build up their self-esteem and prepare them for the moral and spiritual battles they'll face in high school.

-Sonlight Enables Parents to Homeschool through Junior High
+Sonlight Enables Parents to Homeschool through Middle School

-Sonlight provides parents of junior highers with three solid programs to prepare them for high school.
-Core G and Core H form a complete in-depth study of world history: Core G covers the dawn of time to the end of the 16th century; Core H picks up where Core G leaves off and carries you all the way through the fall of communism and the collapse of the USSR.
+Sonlight provides parents of middle schoolers with three solid programs to prepare them for high school.
+History / Bible / Literature G and Sonlight H form a complete in-depth study of world history: Sonlight G covers the dawn of time to the end of the 16th century; Sonlight H picks up where Sonlight G leaves off and carries you all the way through the fall of communism and the collapse of the USSR.

-With a strong understanding of world history, your children will be well-prepared for the spiritually strengthening Core 100 program.
-This "transitional" program — good for mature junior high and high schoolers — provides an in-depth overview of American History.
+With a strong understanding of world history, your children will be well-prepared for the spiritually strengthening Sonlight 100 program.
+This "transitional" program — good for mature middle school and high schoolers — provides an in-depth overview of American History.

 Throughout your journey, you'll be guided by Sonlight's dependable Instructor's Guides.
 You'll have daily schedules to follow and invaluable notes about the works your students are reading.